 In retrospect, the ``counterexample" of the scale invariant but non-conformal field theory in beta function flow (see section \ref{Intera}) can be understood in holography as follows.
 We start with the manifestly conformal invariant background

 and perform the gauge transformation

-so now we interpret that beta function is non-zero $\beta = i\alpha $ and the renormalization group flow appears to be cyclic from $\frac{dg^I}{d\log\mu} = \beta^I$.
+so now we interpret that beta function is non-zero $\beta_g = i\alpha g $ and the renormalization group flow appears to be cyclic from $\frac{dg^I}{d\log\mu} = \beta^I$ because the eigenvalues under the scale transformation is pure imaginary.
 However, there is an extra contribution from the beta function for the background vector fields and the total trace of the energy-momentum tensor is zero and the theory is conformal invariant as it must be.
-In spirit, this is close to the artificial separation we did in section \ref{reddd}.
+In spirit, this is close to the artificial separation between the scalar beta functions and vector beta functions we did in section \ref{reddd}.

 The gauge transformation in effective $d+1$ dimensional gravity may be seen as the coordinate transformation in the higher dimensional gravity.
 Take $\mathrm{AdS}_5 \times \mathbb{S}_5$ solution in type IIB string theory with the metric